Categories

 What are the challenges in implementing nursing informatics?

-Challenges include data privacy concerns, lack of interoperability, resistance to change, and the need for extensive training and support.
+Data privacy concerns, a lack of interoperability, resistance to change, and the need for extensive training and support are among the challenges.

 What is the role of nurse informaticists?